-From this time on, the ukiyo-e demand keep raising and new wave of artist began to rise.
+From this time on, the ukiyo-e demand kept rising and a new wave of artist began to arrive.
 Hishikawa Moronobu (1618-1694) is credited with the first production of ukiyo-e woodblock prints.
 He was a very successful illustrator who worked on a lot of genre such as portraying beautiful female.
-His main treat was to product single-sheet images which could be used for different purposes such as stand-alone image.
+His main treat was to produce single-sheet images which could be used for different purposes such as stand-alone image.

 Following the death of Moronobu, prominient new artist appeared such as, Torii Kiyonobu I, which specialized in kabuki actors (yakusha-e) and Kaigetsudō Ando which specialized in courtesans (bijin-ga).

 We can also count Nishikawa Sukenobu (1671-1750), which is known for his high quality work on courtesans and the erotic portraits, and Miyagawa Choshun (1683-1752) which is known for his portrayed of everyday life.